wcgordon1/lamplighter/manuscript/active/ch14_Underworks.md

 "We need photos," Rooke said.
 "Documentation.
 Part numbers, serial codes, anything that shows this wasn't authorized work."

 Ivy pulled out the camera, shooting the collar from multiple angles.
-The invoice stickers told the story: "Greywater Technical Solutions," municipal contractor license, and at the bottom—"Installation certified by G. Morrison, PE."
+The invoice stickers told the story: "Greywater Technical Solutions," municipal contractor license, and at the bottom; "Installation certified by G. Morrison, PE."

 Morrison.
 Judge Morrison had signed Kestrel's detention order.
 Now his name appeared on electrical work that shouldn't exist.